Short overview of the asylum procedure

 Constitutional Legal Framework

-Article 16 of the Constitution of the Republic of Serbia[17] stipulates that generally recognised rules of international law and ratified international treaties are an integral part of the legal system of Serbia and that relevant authorities shall apply them directly.
-Article 18 of the Constitution further confirms that human rights enshrined in the Constitution shall also be applied directly, as well as human rights arising from the generally recognised rules of international law and in line with the values common to democratic societies and in line with international human rights standards, as well as the practice of international bodies for the protection of human rights.
+Article 16 of the Constitution of the Republic of Serbia[18] stipulates that generally recognised rules of international law and ratified international treaties are an integral part of the legal system of Serbia and that relevant authorities shall apply them directly.
+Article 18 of the Constitution further confirms that the human rights enshrined in the Constitution shall also be applied directly, as well as human rights arising from the generally recognised rules of international law and in line with the values common to democratic societies and in accordance with international human rights standards, as well as the practice of international bodies for the protection of human rights.
 And finally, Article 145 (2) of the Constitution entails that courts’ decisions shall be based on the Constitution, laws, ratified international treaties and other generally recognised rules of the international law.

-It is also important to note that the Constitutional Court of the Republic of Serbia (Constitutional Court) is entitled to receive individual complaints – constitutional appeals – and that the final outcome of the procedure initiated with the constitutional appeal can be pecuniary and non-pecuniary damage.[18]
-Accordingly, Constitutional Court is entitled to examine individual complaints of refugees, asylum seekers and migrants and in theory, this body can be considered as an effective legal remedy.[19]
-However, the practice has shown the opposite.[20]
+It is also important to note that the Constitutional Court of the Republic of Serbia (Constitutional Court) is entitled to receive individual complaints – constitutional appeals – and that the final outcome of the procedure initiated with the constitutional appeal can be pecuniary and non-pecuniary damage.[19]
+Accordingly, the Constitutional Court is entitled to examine individual complaints of refugees, asylum seekers and migrants and, in theory, this body can be considered as an effective legal remedy.[20]
+However, the practice has shown the opposite.[21]

 ‘Any foreign national with reasonable fear of persecution based on his race, gender, language, religion, national origin or association with some other group, political opinions, shall have the right to asylum in the Republic of Serbia.’

-Another relevant provision of the Constitution which recognizes persecution in terms of the Article 1 of the Refugee Convention, but also provides wider protection from refoulement is the Article 39 (3) of the Constitution:
+Another relevant provision of the Constitution which recognises persecution in terms of the Article 1 of the Refugee Convention, but also provides wider protection from refoulement is the Article 39 (3) of the Constitution:

-‘A foreigner can be expelled only on the basis of a decision of the competent authority, rendered in the procedure governed by law and if they are provided with the right to appeal, and only where the they are not threatened with persecution because of their race, gender, religion, nationality, citizenship, belonging to a certain social group, political opinions or where they are not threatened with a serious violation of the rights guaranteed by this constitution.’
+‘A foreigner can be expelled only on the basis of a decision of the competent authority, rendered in the procedure governed by law and if they are provided with the right to appeal, and only where they are not threatened with persecution because of their race, gender, religion, nationality, citizenship, belonging to a certain social group, political opinions or where they are not threatened with a serious violation of the rights guaranteed by this constitution.’

-Thus, the right to international protection in terms of both international human rights law and international refugee law, revolving around the refugee definition outlined in the Article 1 of the Refugee Convention, and the principle of non-refoulement in terms of both frameworks, is explicitly guaranteed.
-Also, the constitutional framework and its link with universal and regional treaties for the protection of human rights and the practice of relevant monitoring bodies (ECtHR, CAT, CCPR and others) provides additional layers of protection for persons in need of international protection.
-Moreover, constitutional appeals submitted by refugees and asylum seekers to the Constitutional Court are also examined under Article 25 of the Constitution which prohibits torture and inhumane or degrading treatment or punishment and which can be interpreted in line with the practice of the ECtHR and Article 3 of the ECHR, including under the auspices of the non-refoulement principle.
+Constitutional appeals submitted by refugees and asylum seekers to the Constitutional Court are also examined under Article 25 of the Constitution which prohibits torture and inhumane or degrading treatment or punishment, and which can be interpreted in line with the practice of the ECtHR and Article 3 of the ECHR, including under the auspices of the non-refoulement principle.
 Articles 27 to 29 of the Constitution reflect the content of the Article 5 of ECHR, including the Article 5-1-f which is related to immigration detention.
 Article 36 (2) of the Constitution reflects Article 13 of the ECHR usually read in conjunction with the non-refoulement principle, but also other relevant rights.
-Article 4 of Protocol 4 to the ECHR was examined by the Constitutional Court through the framework of the Article 39 (3) of the Constitution.[21]
-Article 26 prohibits slavery and other contemporary forms of slavery such as forced labour (Article 26).
-And finally, the Constitution also contains provisions which are related to economic and social rights which can be linked with the inclusion and integration of asylum seekers and refugees: non-discrimination (Article 21), right to work (Article 60), right to health care (Article 68), right to social protection (Article 69), right to education (Article 71) and others.
+Article 4 of Protocol 4 to the ECHR was examined by the Constitutional Court through the framework of the Article 39 (3) of the Constitution.[22]
+Article 26 prohibits slavery and other contemporary forms of slavery such as forced labour.
+And finally, the Constitution also contains provisions which are related to economic and social rights which can be linked to the inclusion and integration of asylum seekers and refugees: non-discrimination (Article 21), right to work (Article 60), right to health care (Article 68), right to social protection (Article 69), right to education (Article 71) and others.

 Asylum legal framework